seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

-# Deploy SeaTable Enterprise Edition with Docker
+# Setup SeaTable Server Enterprise Edition

 ## Requirements

-SeaTable Enterprise Edition (SeaTable EE) requires 4 cores and 8GB RAM.
+SeaTable Server Enterprise Edition (SeaTable EE) requires 4 cores and 8GB RAM.
 These resources guarantee good performance for most applications with several hundred concurrent connections.
-When bases become large, more RAM may be needed as SeaTable stores open bases in memory.
+When bases become large, more RAM may be needed as SeaTable loads bases into memory when they are opened.

 Since version 2.6, SeaTable EE requires a license to start.
 You obtain a license file from SeaTable Sales.
 A free license for three users can be obtained at https://seatable.io/on-premises.
-If you need a trial license with more users, utilize the request form after obtaining the 3-user license.
+If you need a trial license with more users, request a 3-user license and utilize the trial requst form available on the page from which you can download your 3-user license.

 This tutorial assumes that no other services are installed on the server, especially no other services listening on port 80 and 443.

-SeaTable uses Docker and Docker Compose.
-If your platform does not support Docker, you cannot install SeaTable.
+SeaTable Server uses Docker and Docker Compose.
+If your platform does not support Docker, you cannot install SeaTable Server.

 ## Setup

 The following assumptions and conventions are used in the rest of this document:

-* `/opt/seatable` is the directory of SeaTable.
-If you decide to put SeaTable in a different directory - which you can - adjust all paths accordingly.
+* `/opt/seatable` is the directory of SeaTable Server.
+If you decide to put SeaTable Server in a different directory - which you can - adjust all paths accordingly.
-* SeaTable uses two [Docker volumes](https://docs.docker.com/storage/volumes/) for persisting data generated in its database and SeaTable Docker container.
+* SeaTable Server uses two [Docker volumes](https://docs.docker.com/storage/volumes/) for persisting data generated in its database and the SeaTable Docker container.
 The volumes' [host paths](https://docs.docker.com/compose/compose-file/compose-file-v2/#volumes) are /opt/seatable/mysql-data and /opt/seatable/seatable-data, respectively.
 It is not recommended to change these paths.
-If you do, account for that when following these instructions.
+If you do, account for the change when following these instructions.
-* All configuration and log files for SeaTable and the webserver Nginx are stored in the volume of the SeaTable container.
+* All configuration and log files for SeaTable Server and the webserver Nginx are stored in the volume of the SeaTable container.
-* Due to SeaTable's cloud first approach, these instructions only elaborate on the deployment of SeaTable's latest version.
+* Due to SeaTable Server's cloud first approach, these instructions only elaborate on the deployment of SeaTable Server's latest version.
 (Earlier versions of SeaTable EE can be installed using these instructions.
 Just download the image of the version in question from [Docker Hub](https://hub.docker.com/r/seatable/seatable-enterprise/tags?page=1&ordering=last_updated) and adjust the docker-compose file accordingly.
 Earlier versions may not be compatible with the SeaTable plugins available on SeaTable's Market though.)

 ### Installing Docker